Machine Learning Guided Optimal Transmission Switching to Mitigate Wildfire Ignition Risk: Results

 \subsection{Implementation Setup}

 We use the PyTorch framework to train the ML model, and training is done on an NVIDIA A100 GPU with 128~GB of memory.
-We use the Adam optimizer \cite{adam2014method} with a learning rate of $0.0001$.
+We use the Adam optimizer \cite{adam2014method} with a learning rate of $0.0001$ and trained the model for 6000 epochs, which took 26.32 hours.
 At inference time, we compare our ML-guided approaches with Gurobi and set the time limit to 1,800 seconds for each MILP instance for all methods.
 We conduct testing on a cluster with epyc-7542 CPUs with 64 GB RAM.
 To find the hyperparameters $\phi$ and $\phi'$ for the ML guided approaches in Section~\ref{inf}, we experiment with $\phi \in \{0.5,0.6,0.7,0.8,0.9\}$ and $\phi' \in \{0.05, 0.1, 0.15,0.2,0.25,0.3,0.35\}$.
-We select the values that result in the lowest PI on the validation set and then apply the selected value on the test set at inference time.
-For the the domain-informed PaS method (\textsc{PaS}), the final hyperparameters used are $\phi=0.9$ and $\phi'=0.05$.
-For the domain-informed PaS+ND with safety net (\textsc{PaS+ND}), $\phi=0.7$ is used.
+We select the values that result in the lowest PI on the validation set and then apply the selected values to the test set at inference time.
+For \textsc{PaS}$^{\textsc{OPS}}$ the final hyperparameters used are $\phi=0.9$ and $\phi'=0.05$.
+For \textsc{PaS}$^{\textsc{OPS}}$+\textsc{ND}, $\phi=0.7$ is used.